hirenanandwani/demo/README.md

-    feature-test.py - Python file which contains test case to be tested on Jenkins Server views.py - Contains routes for the Flask Application models.py - ORM - Sqlalchmey Model for Flask Application
+    feature-test.py - Python file which contains test case to be tested on Jenkins Server views.py - Contains routes for the Flask Application models.py - ORM - Sqlalchmey Model for Flask Application appsec.yml  - Configuration file which is read by AWS Code Deploy Agent to do before installation, installation and after installation steps and other configuration steps to be followed at EC2 instances.